Trequetrum/rxjs-my-guide/bufferedExhaustMap.md

 ### Second Version

 This version is much nicer.
 For one, it's entirely functional composition using RxJS operators.
 Much of the work in the previous version was to make sure the operator cleaned up after itself.
-That's not a consern since we're not custructing an observable from scratch.
+That's not a concern since we're not constructing an observable from scratch.

 Another huge difference between the two versions is that in this newer version we subscribe to the source over and over and over again.
 This is done so that `bufferWhen` can do its job (We built a custom buffer in the previous version).
 To do this without causing unexpected behaviour, we have to multicast the source.
 This is done with `share`.